 5. Build your portfolio (yes, write for free)

-I talked about all the money you can earn from freelancing earlier so some of you may be wondering – why is she now telling us to write for free?
+I talked about all the money you can earn from freelancing earlier, so some of you may wonder why she is now telling us to write for free?

 Would you hire a dog sitter who has no experience?
 Probably not.
 You’d likely want to see reviews and testimonials from past clients to assure you that they know what they’re doing when it comes to caring for your dog.
 It’s the same with freelance writing.

-Clients want to see that you’ve written content before and they also use samples from your portfolio to get a feel for your writing.
+Potential clients want to see that you’ve written content before, and they also use samples from your portfolio to get a feel for your writing.